 3. Always only have one label per page in the generated PDF.

 This will ensure the labels are printed correctly and quickly.
 How the label looks individually within the PDF is how it should come out of the printer.

 4. Only try to print Seller Central labels to your DYMO printer using a third-party label generation tool.

-This might seem unnecessary, but the default sheets of labels Seller Central generates does not conform to the right document dimensions the DYMO printer can interpret and output properly.
+This might seem unnecessary, but the default sheets of labels Seller Central generates do not conform to the right document dimensions the DYMO printer can interpret and output properly.
 The required ratio is one label per page; Seller Central generates multiple labels per page.
 Use a third-party tool like AZLabels to ensure the labels are formatted correctly.

 5. These rules apply to FBA shipping labels, too.

-Even though they’re much large, the inbound shipping labels Seller Central generates are not formatted properly for thermal label printers of any kind, especially the DYMO LabelWriter.
-A tool like AZLabels solves this problem and creates completely accurate and correctly formatted shipping labels for inbound FBA shipments.
+Even though they’re large, the inbound shipping labels Seller Central generates are not formatted properly for thermal label printers of any kind, especially the DYMO LabelWriter.
+However, a tool like AZLabels solves this problem and creates completely accurate and correctly formatted shipping labels for inbound FBA shipments.

 Setting up a DYMO thermal printer correctly ensures labels are printed accurately and quickly.
 Having the DYMO Label software installed on your Mac eliminates any issues related to the printer’s interface with the computer.
 This leaves the source software (like AZLabels) to generate the output PDF to print so you can return to selling.